jimdigriz/debian-mssp4/README.md

 When you play videos, you should find the CPU utilisation drops substantially; I saw a 3.5x improvement!

+If this does not work (you see `Using software decoding.` in the output of `mpv`) it may be because this only works for videos encoded with a codec where VA-API accelerated decoding is available (you will see `Using hardware decoding.` when it works).
+For hints, example the output of `vainfo` and compare it to what `mpv` says the video codec is (for example `h264`).

 ##### Chromium (and Opera)

 Lets install Chromium: